annapetry/ChApp/README.md

-##ChApp

-####A fun little Node.js chat app

--Uses Socket.IO to add cross-browser support to websockets.
+# ChApp

+#### A Chat App, using Node.js

+##### Key Features:
+-  Uses Socket.IO to implement chatroom functionality
--Uses node-static to serve static files.
+-  Uses node-static to serve static files
--Allows guests to change their names and switch rooms.
+-  Allows users to change their nicknames and switch rooms

+##### Under the Hood:
+Node.js, Bootstrap, HTML5, CSS